The-Code-Alchemist/Coding-Dojo/README.md

       ### `mvn -v`
       Alternatively, you can use:
       ### `mvn -version` or `mvn --version`
-    - This will show you the version of Maven, the Java version, and the operating system you're using
+    - This will show you the version of Maven, its directory, JDK version, and the operating system you're using
 4. Your local Maven repository will be created automatically in your home directory, and may look like:
     `C:\Users\<user-name>\.m2\repository`
 5. After setting up Maven, you can continue your repeatable builds with or without an IDE